Walking with the OG Sun King - Love, light, and rebellion in the fleeting art of Akhenaten and Nefertiti.

 -

-In Berlin, colossal statues show the king with narrow chest, swollen belly, elongated skull — features that unsettle and fascinate in equal measure.
+In Berlin, colossal statues show the king with a narrow chest, swollen belly, and elongated skull — features that unsettle and fascinate in equal measure.

 -